Cas Oorthuys: Career

 In 1930 Oorthuys joined the municipality of Amsterdam as a structural engineer and was involved, among other things, in the design of the market halls on the Jan van Galenstraat.
 In 1932 he, with many others, lost his job as a result of the economic crisis.
 Unemployed, he came into contact with the Communist Party of Holland, which he joined.
 Oorthuys sought work as a graphic designer and photographer and with the painter Jo Voskuil started an advertising agency OV 20 ("Oorthuys-Vos 20") in 1932, which ceased business in 1935.
 He was a member of Nederlandsche Vereeniging voor Ambachts- en Nijverheidskunst (V.A.N.K.) the Dutch Association for Craft and Craft Art.

 Oorthuys was involved with and a member of various left-wing organisations in his field.
-In 1936 he became permanent photographer at De Arbeiderspers.
+In 1936 he became a permanent photographer at De Arbeiderspers.
 He produced photography and graphics for communist and anti-fascist organisations; and in the tradition of "workers' photography" he documented poverty, police violence, the unemployed, homeless people and evictions for magazines, book illustrations and book covers and exhibitions.